-The final component of the Ph.D. in Clinical Psychology curriculum is the completion of a 1-year, 2000-hour doctoral internship.
-Students are required to complete such training at APA-accredited or CPA-accredited internship training programs (although only students planning to be licensed in Canada should pursue CPA-accredited internships as most U.S. licensing boards no longer recognize CPA-accredited internships and students may not be able to get licensed in the U.S.).
-Request to apply to unaccredited programs are considered by the Director of Clinical Training on an individual basis.
+The final component of the Psy.D. in Clinical Psychology curriculum is the completion of a 1year, 2000-hour doctoral internship.
+Students are required to complete such training at APAaccredited or CPA-accredited internship training programs (although only students planning to be licensed in Canada should pursue CPA-accredited internships as most U.S. licensing boards no longer recognize CPA-accredited internships and students may not be able to get licensed in the U.S.) Request to apply to unaccredited programs are considered by the Director of Clinical Training on an individual basis.
 These programs must hold APPIC membership.
 Students who wish to apply APPIC member sites that are not APA accredited must complete a waiver.
 The specifics about this waiver will be discussed in PSY 4499 Advanced Professional Development.
 With the permission of the Director of Clinical Training, a student may take up to two years to complete the internship, which will require a minimum commitment of half time.
 It is the student's responsibility to investigate and apply for internship opportunities.

 In order to apply to internship, a student must be in good academic standing.
 Students are expected to demonstrate readiness for internship by having successfully completed, or being projected to complete prior to the start of internship, all prerequisite courses and DSK and PWC competency assignments delineated on appendix I, and must have successfully completed the Clinical Competency Examination within the time frame specified.
-Eligibility for internship application in the fall also requires a student's completion of the Major Paper research project.
-Such eligibility entails submission to the Academic Affairs Office of a signed and dated Research Completion Form and a completed copy of the Major Paper by July 1 of the summer immediately preceding the fall semester when the student applies to internship.
-Additionally, the research dissemination competency requirement will have to be met by September 1 of the fall semester when a student is applying to internship and defense of the dissertation proposal must occur no later than October 1 of the same semester.
+Eligibility for internship application in the fall also requires a student's completion of the Directed Study research project.
+Such eligibility entails submission to the Academic Affairs Office of a signed and dated Research Completion Form and a completed copy of the Directed Study by July 1 of the summer immediately preceding the fall semester when the student applies to internship.
 Additionally, the research dissemination competency requirement will have to be met by September 1 of the year a student is applying to internship.